apiad/gamedev-book/Readme.md

 # Game Development for Computer Scientists

-This repository holds the LaTeX source files and related sample code for a book on game development topics.
+This repository holds the Markdown source files and related sample code for a book on game development topics.
 The objective of this book is to provide a unified view of game development, under the assumption that the reader has knowledge of computer science topics, such as algorithms, data structures, artificial intelligence, basic algebra, computer geometry, and other topics usually taught in CS majors.